For anyone looking for the cleanest, purest drinking water, demineralized water can seem like the answer.

 How is Water Demineralized?

-There are several different filtration processes that can remove minerals from drinking water, with the most popular being reverse osmosis, distillation, ion exchange and oxidation.
+There are several different processes that can remove minerals from drinking water, with the most popular being reverse osmosis, distillation, ion exchange and oxidation.

 Another point-of-use at-home option to consider is distillation, which uses a countertop unit to produce distilled water.
 Distilled water contains no minerals and salts – and is free from practically all other existing impurities, too.

-To operate a distiller, you simply add water (H2O) to the boiling chamber, where it’ll evaporate into steam before condensing back into pure water in a separate container.
+To operate a distiller, you simply add water (H2O) to the boiling chamber, where it will evaporate into steam before condensing back into pure water in a separate container.
 Contaminants like bacteria and lead, minerals like calcium and magnesium, and salts such as sodium are all left behind in the boiling chamber, as they’re unable to evaporate and condense with (H2O) particles.

 You can find a good distiller for around half the price of an RO unit, and it requires virtually no maintenance to operate (just cleaning).
 However, it’s worth being aware that the distillation process is incredibly slow – it takes around 4 hours for 1 gallon of water to be produced by these systems- but as long as you stick to a schedule, you should always have access to clean water.